Portrait of a Lady, oval, watercolor on paper from the 19th century

 Description

 Oval lady portrait, watercolor on high-quality paper, 1800s, in good condition.
-Depicted in a semi-portrait pose, sitting in an armchair, the woman is wearing a beautiful, flowing dress with a lace collar fastened with a pin.
+Depicted in a semi-portrait pose, sitting in an armchair, the woman wears a beautiful, flowing dress with a lace collar fastened with a pin.
 The silhouette of the figure is cut out from paper and transferred onto another cream-colored sheet, which serves as the background.
-Oval brass ring connects the miniature with a profiled frame made of ebony-grained pear wood.
+An oval brass ring connects the miniature with a profiled frame made of ebony-grained pear wood.
 The glass is slightly curved.
 The miniature is Italian and dates from the second half of the 19th century.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+It’s a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese barocco—meaning an irregularly developed pearl, was highly ornate, designed to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these pieces.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Selectively used materials emphasized the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
 Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of sideboards and broadly conceived chest furniture.
-Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen, as a tribute to the beauty of Renaissance antiques.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially crucial when selecting a luxurious antique for your interior.
+This is especially crucial when searching for a luxurious antique that fits your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is important for clients, as many counterfeit items circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each product, matching its description and photos.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is vital from the customer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details